-How to vacation like “The White Lotus” in Italy and Thailand
+How to take a White Lotus–style vacation in Italy and Thailand this summer

-Summer’s revving up, you’re craving an Aperol, gazing longingly at the sun hat stuffed in the back of your closet (the special one, the one reserved for seeing and being seen on the beach)...and you just finished binging The White Lotus season 2.
-Season 3 can't come soon enough, so the next step is clear: this summer season you simply must treat yourself to a luxury resort vacation in Italy.
-Or maybe Thailand?
+Summer’s revving up, you’re craving an Aperol, gazing longingly at the sun hat stuffed in the back of your closet (the special one, the one reserved for seeing and being seen on the beach)...and you recently finished binge-watching The White Lotus season 3.
+The next step is clear: this summer season you simply must treat yourself to a luxury resort vacation in Italy or Thailand.

 You’re not alone if you closed the Netflix tab and opened a new one to search for tickets to experience for yourself the Mediterranean scenery that (almost) upstaged Aubrey Plaza and Jennifer Colidge.
 But it's not just The White Lotus that's inspiring trips: a travel trend called "set-jetting" is becoming increasingly popular, with over 60% of surveyed travelers saying they had booked a trip after seeing a destination on TV or in a movie.